ChenZebedee/DocumentSync/bigdata/Ambari/no_network_install.md

 1. 先配置数据库

     ```sql
-    create database ambari character set utf8;
-    CREATE USER 'ambari'@'%' IDENTIFIED BY '123456';
-    GRANT ALL PRIVILEGES ON *.* TO 'ambari'@'%';
-    FLUSH PRIVILEGES;
     create database hive character set utf8;
     CREATE USER 'hive'@'%' IDENTIFIED BY '123456';
     GRANT ALL PRIVILEGES ON hive.* TO 'hive'@'%';